mpewsey/ManiaMap.Unity/README.md

 ![Generation Pipeline](https://user-images.githubusercontent.com/23442063/175828818-3a0a09da-69d8-4d60-a48c-b69d4ceac374.png)

-3. To run the pipeline and generate a layout, run the `Generate` method from a script.
+3. To run the pipeline and generate a layout, run the `Run` method from a script.

 ```Generate.cs
 var results = Pipeline.Run();